Akalu/remote-controller/readme.md

 REST web interface
 ==================

-All resources are available from two endpoints:
+All resources are available from two end-points:

 ```
 /processes